HELPLINE: +91-11-30403040 +91-11-30403040

 Stomach

 The redesigned stomach stores less food and liquid, allowing you to eat less (and burn fewer calories).
-The procedure affects the metabolism by bypassing a part of intestine leading to It reduces hunger, enhances fullness, and helps the body achieve and maintain a healthy weight while also controlling blood sugar.
+The procedure affects the metabolism by bypassing a part of the intestine leading to It reduces hunger, enhances fullness, and helps the body achieve and maintain a healthy weight while also controlling blood sugar.

 The gastric bypass procedure is not appropriate for everyone who is excessively overweight.
 You may need to meet specific medical standards to be considered for weight-loss surgery.

 The physician makes a small puch stomach in the Roux-en-Y Gastric Bypass procedure.
 Because the little pouch is approximately the same size as a lemon, it can only store 30-50 ml of food.
-The stomach can typically contain 1-1.5 liters of food.
+The stomach can typically contain 1-1.5 litres of food.

 In this treatment, the patient's stomach is transformed into a tube-like structure that absorbs a lower-calorie diet.
 Unlike gastric bypass, there is no bypass or re-routing of the intestine in this treatment, and food still goes through the regular intestinal tract.